Aurora Reading Club of Pittsburgh: Development

 The club was founded in 1894 by Rachel Lovett Jones along with Frances Golden, Anna Posey, Virginia Woodson Proctor, Hannah Grinage Lovett and Cora Virginia Hill Washington.

+The Aurora Reading Club is one of the nation's oldest African American arts and cultural organizations; it has operated continually for 130 years.

-In the early years, members traveled to each other’s homes by horse and buggy to meet, sometimes staying overnight because of the duration of the journeys.
+In the early years, members traveled to each other's homes by horse and buggy to meet, sometimes staying overnight because of the duration of the journeys.
 The ladies presented papers they had written on various subjects.
 Frequently, guest speakers were invited to make presentations.
 Members adopted causes and supported them raising funds and donating goods.
 They spread goodwill by visiting the infirmed and knitting sweaters for enlisted soldiers.

-In celebration of the Club's 125th Anniversary, the History Committee researched early members and in some cases ancestors of current members.
-A few were born before slavery ended; some were entrepreneurs; some were college graduates; many were very involved in the community including serving as volunteers on Urban League Boards and Committees, the NAACP, the YWCA, churches, the civil rights movement and for the Lemington Home for the Aged which was a skilled facility for “infirmed colored people” where they made social calls and entertained the residents.
+Much of the history of The Aurora Reading Club has been passed along orally from generation to generation.
+In celebration of various anniversaries, the History Committee has worked diligently to document and preserve information about its members.
+A few were born before slavery ended; some were entrepreneurs; some were college graduates; many were very involved in the community including serving as volunteers on Urban League Boards and Committees, the NAACP, the YWCA, churches of several denominations, the civil rights movement and for the Lemington Home for the Aged which was a skilled facility for “infirmed colored people.”
+Members made social calls and entertained the residents.

-The Aurora Reading Club is one of the nation’s oldest African American arts and cultural organizations; it has operated continually for 125 years.
 Its 25 members uphold many of the traditions begun by the Club's founders.
 Members continue to hold formal meetings seven times a year to discuss books and/or hear from guest speakers.
 Throughout the year members attend lectures, performances, concerts, visual arts events, and fundraisers as well.